tgstation/tgstation/_maps/virtual_domains/README.md

 ## REQUIRED:
 1. One way that the encrypted cache can spawn.
 This can be from a mob drop, a landmark (place a few, it'll pick one), or a signable landmark if you have a points system.
 2. Place a virtual domain baseturf helper in each area.
 3. Ensure that the map has ONE tile marked with the safehouse bottom left landmark.
-If you're using modular safehouses, it will need to be a 7x6 area.
+If you're using modular safehouses, it will need an open 7x6 area.
 4. Placing a safehouse area is redundant, but it will ensure there is power in the starting safehouse.
 5. Create the dm file that defines the map qualities.
 You can use the existing ones as a template.